brylevkirill/notes/Deep Learning.md

 >	"One of the most popular recent suggestions has been to use dropout sampling (where individual neurons are independently set to zero with probability p) to “get uncertainty information from these deep learning models for free – without changing a thing”.
 Unfortunately, as we now show, dropout sampling can be better thought of as an approximation to the risk in y, rather than the uncertainty of the learned model.
 Further, using a fixed dropout rate p, rather than optimizing this variational parameter can lead an arbitrarily bad approximation to the risk."

+>	"The resulting “dropout posterior” can have arbitrarily small or large variance depending on the interaction between the dropout rate p and the model size K".

 >	"We extend the analysis to linear functions and argue that this behavior also carries over to deep learning; extensive computational results support this claim.
 We investigate the importance of risk and uncertainty in sequential decision problems and why this setting is crucially distinct from standard supervised learning tasks.
 We highlight the dangers of a naive applications of dropout (or any other approximate risk measure) as a proxy for uncertainty."

 >	"We present analytical regret bounds for algorithms based upon smoothed bootstrapped uncertainty estimates that complement their strong performance in complex nonlinear domains."